 Greenland.
 Narwhal harpooned from kayak.

-In Greenland, hunting is indispensable for the most isolated villages, and if you don't have a sustainable income, you'll be dependent on this traditional hunt.
-Of course, people with full-time jobs (store, school, bank, etc.) can apply for hunting and fishing licenses anywhere in Greenland, albeit with a strong restriction on the game they can hunt.
-But they interfere a lot with full-time hunters and fishermen, because of the noise of the boats and the carelessness with regard to the traditional hunting ethic (which is also noticeable among the new generations of hunters and fishermen, unfortunately).
+In Greenland, hunting is essential for the most isolated villages, and if you don't have a sustainable income, you'll be dependent on this traditional form of hunting.
+Of course, people with full-time jobs (shop, school, bank, etc.) can apply for hunting and fishing licences anywhere in Greenland, albeit with a strong restriction on the game they can hunt.
+But they interfere a lot with the full-time hunters and fishermen, because of the noise from the boats and the lack of regard for the traditional hunting ethic (which is also noticeable among the new generations of hunters and fishermen, unfortunately).

-Is there a "Danization" of local Greenlandic populations?
+Is there a "Danisation" of the local Greenlandic population?

 Greenland.
 Matia builds a kayak.